airbytehq/terraform-provider-airbyte/docs/data-sources/source_square.md

 Read-Only:

 - `credentials` (Attributes) Choose how to authenticate to Square. (see [below for nested schema](#nestedatt--configuration--credentials))
-- `include_deleted_objects` (Boolean) In some streams there is an option to include deleted objects (Items, Categories, Discounts, Taxes)
+- `include_deleted_objects` (Boolean) Default: false
+In some streams there is an option to include deleted objects (Items, Categories, Discounts, Taxes)
-- `is_sandbox` (Boolean) Determines whether to use the sandbox or production environment.
+- `is_sandbox` (Boolean) Default: false
+Determines whether to use the sandbox or production environment.
-- `source_type` (String) must be one of ["square"]
+- `start_date` (String) Default: "2021-01-01"
-- `start_date` (String) UTC date in the format YYYY-MM-DD.
+UTC date in the format YYYY-MM-DD.
 Any data before this date will not be replicated.
 If not set, all data will be replicated.

 <a id="nestedatt--configuration--credentials"></a>
 ### Nested Schema for `configuration.credentials`